-What is worse, due to the almost total cut to legal aid, more and more abuse survivors have no choice but to defend themselves without any representation at all.
-I was angry to the point of fury about this.
-And, as I said in my speech, I was ashamed that I got to this age before knowing this was happening within our own legal system.
+What is worse, due to the almost total cuts to legal aid, more and more abuse survivors have no choice but to defend themselves without any representation at all.
+I am angry to the point of fury about this, and I’m ashamed that I spent so long not knowing this was happening within our own legal system.

-That said, last year we scored a rare and wonderful victory.
+That said, three years ago we scored a rare and wonderful victory.
 Back in September 2016 I co-sponsored a Commons debate on domestic abuse where I raised this issue.
-After that I began working with the fantastic Guardian Journalist Sandra Laville to uncover the full horror of what was happening.
+After that, I began working with the fantastic Guardian Journalist Sandra Laville to uncover the full horror of what was happening.
 My team in Hove, including Stella who leads on our casework, were also very involved so we could fully expose what was happening in family courts.

-The result was a series of Guardian front page stories over Christmas which informed the public for the first time the impact that this terrible problem was having on abuse survivors.
+The result was a series of Guardian front page stories over Christmas that year, which informed the public for the first time the impact that this terrible problem was having on abuse survivors.
 Incidentally this affects men and women in same sex unions too.
-The Government, as they do, panicked in the face of this publicity and an ‘anonymous source’ said that the minister would so something.
+The Government, as they do, panicked in the face of this publicity and an ‘anonymous source’ said that the minister would do something.

 So, I wrote to Speaker Bercow and asked him to grant me an ‘Urgent Question’ – this is where an MP can summons a minister to the commons to answer an Urgent and pressing issue.
 I was over the moon that my question was granted, and amazingly, by the end of the session the government had agreed that cross examination of victims by their abusers would be ended.
 They agreed to a review and promised they would introduce primary legislation to outlaw the practice.
 In short, they promised to change the law and make life better for those who need it most.

 Tragically, though, the Government haven’t kept this promise.
 We are now three years on and survivors are still suffering.
 Minister after minister has promised “immediate” change, and in Parliament I’ve asked a simple question time and time again – when?